espressif/esp-skainet/README.md

 ### ESP-IDF

-In this case, we take [ESP-IDF v3.3.1](https://github.com/espressif/esp-idf/tree/v3.3.1) as the test version.
+In this case, we take [ESP-IDF v4.4](https://github.com/espressif/esp-idf/tree/v4.4) as the test version.
 If you had already configured ESP-IDF before, and do not want to change your existing one, you can configure the `IDF_PATH` environment variable to the path to ESP-IDF.
-Now we have supported ESP-IDF v4.0.

-*NOTE:* If you want to use ESP-IDF v3.2 or previous version, please refer to esp-skainet v0.2.0.

 For details on how to set up the ESP-IDF, please refer to [Getting Started Guide for the stable ESP-IDF version](https://docs.espressif.com/projects/`esp-idf/en/stable/get-started-cmake/index.html)